SmartDataAnalytics/KEEN-Model-Zoo/README.rst

 Current Research Fields
 =======================
-Currently, KGE models available for experiments conducted in the field of:
+Currently, KGE models are available for experiments conducted in the fields of:

 * `Bioinformatics <bioinformatics>`_
 * `Scholarly data research <scholarly_data_related_recommendations>`_